tfrommen/unit-test-examples/README.md

 # Unit Test Examples

-Example code for the workshop "[An Introduction to Unit Testing (for WordPress)](https://slides.tfrommen.de/unit-testing-workshop/)" at WordCamp Vienna, 2017.
+Example code for my talks and workshops on unit testing.

 ## Getting Started

-Clone this repository or download the ZIP file.
+Clone this repository, or download the ZIP file.

 There is both PHP and JavaScript example code waiting for you at `src/php/` and `src/js/`, respectively.

 ## Writing Tests

-The repository is set up for you to write PHP tests with [PHPUnit](https://github.com/sebastianbergmann/phpunit), and JavaScript tests with [tape](https://github.com/substack/tape).
+The repository is set up for you to write PHP tests with [PHPUnit](https://github.com/sebastianbergmann/phpunit), and JavaScript tests with [Jest](https://github.com/facebook/jest).
 If you would rather use something else instead, feel free to adapt `composer.json` and `package.json`, respectively.

 ### PHP Tests